 You'll advance your R skills with these experts.

-Martin is a technology and data science evangelist.
+Martin John Hadley is a technology and data science evangelist.

-He has worked in both industry and academia to promote the use of interactive technologies for education and sharing of knowledge.
-Currently, he is an academic research technology specialist at the University of Oxford, with a special interest in data visualization and analysis using scripting languages.
-Martin was a consultant for Wolfram Research and the project manager for the Live Data Project, which seeks to make interactive data visualization available as a service to academics.
-His background is in STEM and scientific computation, pulling from a diverse range of interdisciplinary physical sciences with an enthusiasm and proven capability to engage with complex projects and deliver results.
-Contact him on LinkedIn.
+Martin has worked in both industry and academia to promote the use of interactive technologies for education and sharing of knowledge.
+Currently, they are an academic research technology specialist at the University of Oxford, with a special interest in data visualization and analysis using scripting languages.
+They were a consultant for Wolfram Research and the project manager for the Live Data Project, which seeks to make interactive data visualization available as a service to academics.
+Their background is in STEM and scientific computation, pulling from a diverse range of interdisciplinary physical sciences with an enthusiasm and proven capability to engage with complex projects and deliver results.
+Contact them on LinkedIn.

 Conrad Carlberg is a writer and consultant specializing in quantitative and statistical analysis.

 He has authored 15 books on using Microsoft Excel for quantitative analysis.
 He holds a PhD in statistics and has run a consulting business specializing in statistical analysis in the medical and financial fields since 1995.

 Mike previously served as a senior advisor to the executive vice president at Notre Dame for two years.
 Prior to that, he was program manager of the university's Information Security program and a consultant to the Notre Dame Alumni Association on alumni engagement initiatives.

 Before returning to Notre Dame, Mike served as executive vice president and chief information officer of the Brand Institute, a Miami-based consulting firm.
 Mike also spent four years in the information security research group at the National Security Agency and serving as an active duty intelligence officer in the U.S. Air Force.
 He is a technical editor for Information Security magazine and has written over a dozen books, including the CISSP: Certified Information Systems Security Professional Study Guide (now in its sixth edition) and the CompTIA Security+ Training Kit.